VDVde/OJP/README.md

 * Stop events (arrival and departure boards)
 * Searching for trips
 * Information about a given trip
-* Information about Fares for trips
+* Information about fares for trips
 * Changing of trips
 * Refining of trips
 * Availability requests for trip legs